Los Angeles Hospitality Management Programs

 This 19-credit program covers all aspects of the Level 1 certificate and adds studies in accounting, hospitality law, and operations/personnel management.
 Students who complete the Level 2 certificate program are prepared for hotel or restaurant manager-trainee positions.

 In addition to general education requirements such as math, English, and social studies, hospitality and restaurant management degree students must complete major courses on food safety, basic cooking techniques, introduction to lodging, and hospitality law.
-The work experience elective is recommended; other elective choices include menu development, catering, and a lab course in food principles.
+The work experience elective is recommended; other elective choices include menu development and catering.
 The curriculum is designed to allow students a smooth transition to the bachelor's degree program at California State Polytechnic University - Pomona, as well as to other universities.

 Other School Options

-Just 12 miles from downtown Los Angeles, Pasadena City College offers a Certificate of Achievement in Hospitality Management, while College of the Canyons in Santa Clarita, approximately 33 miles from Los Angeles, offers an AS in Hotel and Restaurant Management.
-Glendale Community College, which awards a Certificate in Restaurant Management, is about 11 miles from downtown LA.
+Just 13 miles from downtown Los Angeles, Pasadena City College offers a Certificate of Achievement and an associate's degree in hospitality management, while College of the Canyons in Santa Clarita, approximately 33 miles from Los Angeles, offers an AS in Hospitality Management.
+Glendale Community College, which awards a Certificate in Restaurant Management, is 15 miles from downtown LA.